How to Create a Mailchimp Landing Page in WordPress

 After installing and activating SeedProd, you’ll see a welcome screen asking you to enter your license key.

-To find your license, log in to your SeedProd Account and click the View License Key, Details, and Downloads link.
+Log in to your SeedProd Account and click the View License Key, Details, and Downloads link to find your license.

 From there, copy your license key.